open-mmlab/mmdetection3d/docs/datasets/scannet.md

 ├── scannet_infos_train.pkl
 ├── scannet_infos_val.pkl
 ├── scannet_infos_test.pkl
 ```

-- `points/xxxxx.bin`: The `axis-unaligned` point cloud data after downsample, the point would be axis-aligned in pre-processing of 3d detection task.
+- `points/xxxxx.bin`: The `axis-unaligned` point cloud data after downsample.
+Note: the point would be axis-aligned in pre-processing `GlobalAlignment` of 3d detection task.
 - `instance_mask/xxxxx.bin`: The instance label for each point, value range: [0, NUM_INSTANCES], 0: unannotated.
 - `semantic_mask/xxxxx.bin`: The semantic label for each point, value range: [1, 40], i.e. `nyu40id` standard.
-Note: the `nyu40id` id is mapped to train id in train pipeline `PointSegClassMapping`.
+Note: the `nyu40id` id will be mapped to train id in train pipeline `PointSegClassMapping`.
 - `scannet_infos_train.pkl`: The train data infos, the detailed info of each scan is as follows:
     - info['point_cloud']: {'num_features': 6, 'lidar_idx': sample_idx}.
     - info['pts_path']: The path of `points/xxxxx.bin`.